Specialized Elder Abuse Case Consultation Services

 Available for NYC Professionals

 Professionals working with older adults might detect elder abuse but are often unsure of how to proceed in assessing and assisting the victims and their family members.
 The NYC Elder Abuse Center (NYCEAC) has a team of specialists who provide case consultation services and support on a range of elder abuse-related issues.
 Specialists include forensic accountants, geriatricians, geropsychiatrists, social workers, and counselors.
 For concerned non-professionals in the lives of NYC-residing elder abuse victims, supportive counseling is provided through NYCEAC’s Helpline.

 - Fees?
 No fees.
 Elder abuse case consultation services are made possible through funding from the NYC Department for the Aging, and are thus offered free of charge.

 - Include in your email or phone message the best time to reach you to discuss your case consultation request.
 We aim to get back to people within 24 business hours after receiving the message.

 - Do not put any details of the case, nor any identifying information about the victim, in an email.

 - Case consults will be scheduled ASAP, upon availability.
 These consultations are usually provided by phone, but at times are provided in-person.

 Please Note: This consultation service is a resource for professionals to clarify forensic accounting, psychiatric, medical, social work, and safety planning questions that emerge when detecting elder abuse, neglect, and exploitation and conducting assessments and interventions on these cases.
 This consultation service is not focused on treatment or emergencies.
 For safety and medical emergencies, call 911.
-Or, if you call the NewYork-Presbyterian Hospital’s (NYPH) ambulance – 212-472-2222, the victim will be brought to NYPH’s emergency room and be assisted by the Vulnerable Elder Protection Team (VEPT) emergency room-based elder abuse response.
-Please inform the NYPH ambulance dispatcher you’re activating VEPT.
+Or, if you believe that the person is eligible for the Vulnerable Elder Protection Team (VEPT) (VEPT) at NYPH/Weill Cornell Emergency Department, contact Alyssa Elman, LMSW, at 212-746-0473.

 Forensic Accountant Consultations